Troglodyne-Internet-Widgets/tCMS/Readme.md

 # Extract configuration & local data, then spin down the server
 ./docker-exfil.sh
 ```
+There is also podman container code; see images/README.md

 The user guide is self-hosted; After you first login, hit the 'Manual' section in the backend.

 Rate-Limiting is expected to be handled at the level of the webserver proxying requests to this application.
+See ufw/setup-rules as an example of the easy way to setup rules/limiting for all the services you need to run tCMS.

 Migration of tCMS1 sites
 =========================